What Is an Interval Fund?

 Interval funds offer repurchases, which depending upon the fund could be between 5% and 25% of fund assets.3 They are usually not traded on an exchange, and shareholders generally submit repurchase requests to sell a portion of their shares back to the fund.

 Interval funds’ limited redemption windows allow them to invest in illiquid or less liquid assets for which no secondary market is readily available.
-They can hold up to 95% of their portfolio in illiquid assets, as opposed to only 15% for open-end funds.4 In addition, interval fund portfolio managers may have greater latitude in developing and maintaining complex and/or long-term investment strategies without concerns about meeting the needs of daily redemptions.
+They can hold up to 95% of their portfolio in illiquid assets, as opposed to only 15% for open-end funds.4 In addition, interval fund portfolio managers may have greater latitude in developing and maintaining complex or long-term investment strategies without concerns about meeting the needs of daily redemptions.

 What Investments Make Up an Interval Fund?